Caounee/portfolio/README.md

 ## About me

-After a few years of working in commerce, I felt it was time to reach for something new.
+After a few years of working in the trade industry, I felt it was time to reach for something new.
 I began an adventure with testing and I am looking for a place where I could develop my skills in the IT industry as a manual tester.

 ## Projects